-Agha Saadat Ali was born on 21 June 1929 in Lahore, Punjab.
+Agha Saadat Ali was born on June 21, 1929, in Lahore, Punjab.
 Agha Saadat, who played one Test for Pakistan against New Zealand in 1955–56!
-He died in Lahore on October 26, 1995, after a protected illness at the age of 66.
-Agha Saadat scored only 8 not out on the solitary innings of the Dhaka Test Match.
+He died in Lahore on October 26, 1995, after a protected illness, at the age of 66.
+Agha Saadat scored only eight runs (Not out) in the solitary innings of the Dhaka Test match.
 After that, he couldn’t get the chance to prove his abilities.

 Just a few days before his death, the cricketer’s benefits fund series in Sharjah announced a special amount for him.
-His death was widely condoled by Pakistan Cricket Boards and his fellow players.
-In 1948–49, he appeared in non-first-class matches against West Indies and Common Wealth teams.
+His death was widely condoled by the Pakistan Cricket Board and his fellow players.
+In 1948–49, he appeared in non-first-class matches against the West Indies and Common Wealth teams.

-Later on, he debuts his first-class career for Punjab Universities against Ceylon (Sri Lanka), and also captained Lahore B. He was a useful middle-order batsman also one of the best fielders in Pakistan at those times.
-Agha Sadat Ali was recognized by many cricketers having a similar talent to Imtiaz Ahmed.
+Later on, he debuts his first-class career for Punjab Universities against Ceylon (Sri Lanka) and also captained Lahore B. He was a useful middle-order batsman and also one of the best fielders in Pakistan at those times.
+Agha Sadat Ali was recognized by many cricketers as having a similar talent to Imtiaz Ahmed.
 After retirement, he opted to choose a coaching career at the national level at BCCP.
 Furthermore, he was also president of the Billiard and Snooker Association of Lahore, Punjab.
-His both sons also played first-class cricket for Pakistan.
+His two sons also played first-class cricket for Pakistan.

-He appeared in 17 first-class games for Pakistan, in which he scored 325 runs at 13.54 with the career-best of 56 including 2 fifties, 8 catches, and took one wicket.
+He appeared in 17 first-class games for Pakistan, in which he scored 325 runs at 13.54 with a career-best of 56, including 2 fifties and 8 catches, and took one wicket.
 Moreover, he also associates one ODI as an umpire against India in 1978 at Sialkot.

-Agha Saadat Ali’s overall first-class span was 1949 till 1961–62.
-Though his records are not very much impressive, he would be remembered in the history of Pakistan cricket as a Test cricketer.
+Agha Saadat Ali’s overall first-class span was from 1949 until 1961–62.
+Though his records are not very impressive, he will be remembered in the history of Pakistan cricket as a Test cricketer.